eafit-apolo/apolo-users/docs/source/software/resourcemanager/slurm/submit.rst

 the same machine, it does not make any kind of communication between process/threads of different physical machines.

-In the below example we launch the classical "Hello world" OpenMP example.
+In the below example we launched the classical "Hello world" OpenMP example [5]_.
 It was compiled in :ref:`Cronos <about_cronos>` using ``intel compiler 18.0.1`` as follow: